Meet Ayana Boyd - Faith-based therapist for High-Functioning Christian Women in Murfreesboro, TN.

 What It’s Like to Work With Me:

-My style is collaborative, thoughtful, and grounded.
-I value authenticity, honesty, and creating a space where you can show up exactly as you are.
+I believe each client is the expert of their own life, so I am committed to offering a therapy style that is collaborative, thoughtful, and grounded.
+I value authenticity, honesty, and creating a space where you can show up exactly as you are — no judgement, shame, or guilt.

 I approach therapy with warmth, intention, and a little humor (because life gets heavy, and we have to laugh through some things, right?!).
 I believe healing doesn’t require hustle, and growth doesn’t have to come at the expense of your well-being.
-For clients who desire it, I integrate Christian faith in a way that honors both emotional and spiritual wholeness.
-I currently offer limited midday availability on Mondays and Tuesdays.
+I also weave faith and emotional well-being together in ways that support growth, clarity, and sustainable resilience — your spiritual journey is welcome here.

 • I don’t just teach self-development — I live it.
 I practice what I preach and remind you that growth isn’t about perfection; it’s about presence.
 Whether it’s showing how I hold myself accountable or admitting when I’m struggling too, my honesty has been proven to create a safe and relatable space.